DragosTrandafir/ForestHandler_Personal_Project/README.md

 warning should be generated

 Additional information
-- the program is not finished yet, some commands are still in the proccess of being developed
 - all the data is created in the main module
 - THE MAIN MODULE should be run in order to start the application